Travel 5 minutes 09 October 2024

 The entrance area, leading out to the garden © Wilmina

-In the high summer temperatures and absolute silence here, only the view of the radio tower reminds you that you’re still in the capital.
+In the absolute silence here, only the view of the radio tower reminds you that you’re still in the capital.
 A couple cools off in the pool after a sauna session.
 I sip an iced tea.
 The sun slowly sinks and its rays now hit only the rooms on the top floor.
 I get an idea of how dark it must have been for the inmates behind small barred windows at this time of day.

 But my mind does not dwell on the dark past, not now.
 In every detail, I find it fair to say the Wilmina is not a memorial to its past, but a celebration of its transformation.
-I settle down on the terrace in front of the bar and order the No. 71, a creation of grape, elderflower and raspberry, before enjoying a four course meal from the hotel’s Lovis restaurant, worthy of its inclusion in the MICHELIN Guide.
-Guests like me, as well as local Berliners, flock here for creations by head chef Sophia Rudolph.
-I’m served a dish of radishes, sour cream, cucumber sauce and dill, followed by a crispy, golden corn flan with tomatillo jalapeño salsa and beurre blanc, and then glazed pork belly with apple kimchi and coriander.
+I settle down on the terrace in front of the bar and order the No. 71, a creation of grape, elderflower and raspberry, before enjoying a four course meal from the hotel’s Lovis restaurant, worthy of its inclusion in The MICHELIN Guide.
+Guests like me, as well as local Berliners, flock here for creations by Head Chef Sophia Rudolph.
+I’m served a dish of radishes, sour cream, cucumber sauce, and dill, followed by a crispy, golden corn flan with tomatillo jalapeño salsa and beurre blanc, and then glazed pork belly with apple kimchi and coriander.

 A Classic room type © Wilmina